1.2 We are committed to safeguarding the privacy of our website visitors and service users.

 4.2 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

-4.3 We may disclose your personal data to our partners, funders, suppliers or subcontractors insofar as reasonably necessary.
+4.3 We may disclose your personal data to our partners, funders, suppliers, subcontractors or other interested parties in the case of a merger or acquisition, insofar as reasonably necessary.

 4.4 Financial transactions relating to our website and services are handled by our payment services providers, Paypal.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.